 One New Year’s Resolution that many entrepreneurs probably have at the top of their list is to get a head start on filing taxes.
 For the self-employed especially, the clock is ticking to get paperwork organized and determine how many business expenses are eligible for deductions.
 The tax deduction rule of thumb is that the expense must be ordinary and necessary, meaning that it should be accepted in your line of work and also appropriate for it.
-Here’s a look at five deductions self-employed workers should take advantage of in 2017.
+Here’s a look at five deductions self-employed workers should take advantage of.

 Do you work out of your home office or use a part of your home for business?
 You might qualify for a home office deduction, available for all types of homes and homeowners as well as renters.